 With United Airlines launching flights direct from Sydney to Houston, an already popular hub that connects travellers to America’s Southeast, Midwest, East Coast and Latin America, Australians are wondering what the city, America’s fourth-most populous and most diverse city, might have to offer visiting families.

 I discover, after a few days of the city’s extreme congeniality, the answer is plenty.
 One of the best spots for a weekend getaway in Texas, here we share some of the best ways to spend 48-hours in Houston with kids.

 It’s number one on everyone’s Houston to do list and for very good reason.
 If you only have 48-hours in Houston with kids, the not to be missed Houston Space Centre has to be top of the list.
 The nonprofit gateway to NASA’s Johnson Space Center.
 Inside are auditoriums screening movies, a scale replica of the space shuttle and hundreds of exhibits including real Gemini, Apollo and Mercury space capsules, a Skylab Training module that you can walk through, pieces of moon rock and mars rock visitors can touch, an enormous collection of space suits, pop up shows based on STEM technologies, real-life astronauts to meet and greet and a fun space-themed play area for little visitors.
+It’s also a great place to stock up in Texan souvenirs.
 The Tram Tour to the heart of NASA’s Johnson Space Centre and Historic Mission Control, in all its retro glory, is an unmissable experience.

 Boasting its own graffiti museum and an annual mural festival, celebrating Houston’s diverse arts community, Houston is fast becoming one of the world’s great street art cities.
 Though there are dozens of inspiring pieces, my personal faves include the dripping, dribbling, the Instagram fabulous Biscuit Paint wall; the pretty Hummingbird Wall; the cool and colourful, Houston Is Inspired; and the city’s biggest work, Preservons la Creation, a masterpiece of Texan proportions.